hamedsabri/GraphicsMath/src/gm/gm.md

 \section GM_CodeOrganization Code organization

-The headers are organized in three main categories:
+The C++ headers are organized into the three categories:
-- \p gm/base - common utilities and definitions.
+- \p src/gm/base - common utilities and definitions.
-- \p gm/types - computer graphics value types (vectors, arrays)
+- \p src/gm/types - computer graphics value types (vectors, arrays).
-- \p gm/functions - functionality which operate on \p gm types.
+- \p src/gm/functions - functionality which operate on \p gm types.

+Python bindings for \p types and \p functions are available under \p src/gm/python.

-Tests reside under each category sub-directory.
+Tests reside within the sub-directories.

 \section GM_CodeGeneration Code generation

 The executable python script located at \p src/gm/generateCode.py can be run to generate and update source code.
+Coe-formatters \p clang-format and \p black need to be available in the codegen environment.

 Some common code generation logic are located under \p src/gm/codeGen/.